-AN ORANGE MANIFESTO. - The Central Committee where that exhibition was held, and the vast thousands of the 'Grand Orange Lodge' have published an address in reply to the Lord Chancellor's recent letter.
-They indignantly deny that their proceedings have assumed an illegal or improper character, and add :----"In the episode of Orange history to which the Chancellor has directed our attention (without, it appears, having attended to it himself), the character of our contributors, whether in the highest or the humblest society is exhibited.
-We are asked by some, 'What ranks of life, believing that one and all were moved good end has it achieved?'
+AN ORANGE MANIFESTO. - The Central Committee of the 'Grand Orange Lodge' have published an address in reply to the Lord Chancellor's recent letter.
+They indignantly deny that their proceedings have assumed an illegal or improper character, and add:-"In the episode of Orange history to which the Chancellor has directed our attention (without, it appears, having attended to it himself), the character of our society is exhibited.
+We are asked by some, 'What good end has it achieved?'
 We are asked by the more sordid, 'What benefit has it conferred on its members?'
-Has the society been able to accomplish or prevent any great political measure ?'
-'Has it enabled its members to attain any high political or social distinction ?'
-We are not careful to answer such inquirers.
-Sufficient for us to say, the Orange confederacy has protected rights of property and person; it has contributed to the mainused by them, at their discretion, should they deem it tenance of domestic peace and public well-being.
+'Has the society been able to accomplish or prevent any great political measure?'
+'Has it enabled its members to attain any high political or social distinction?' are not careful to answer such inquirers.
+Sufficient for us to say, the Orange confederacy has protected rights of property and person; it has contributed to the maintenance of domestic peace and public well-being.
 Wherever it has been powerful, the country has been at peace, and persons of all religious persuasions have been safe under its protection.
-Wherever lawlessness, outrage, and murder have had their saturnalia; Orangeism has been feeble and unknown.
+Wherever lawlessness, outrage, and murder have had their saturnalia, Orangeism has been feeble and unknown.
 This is our answer to those who prefer a taunting accusation against us.
 Before Orangeism came into existence, counties in Ulster were in a state of more sanguinary disorder than has disgraced the most lawless southern county since."
-The Committee afterwards have the kindness to say that, though they have been so scurvily treated by the Government, they will give the Queen all the support possible in connexion- with India :-- "We know full well the duty of loyalty to our revered monarch, and we feel too deeply because of the deplorable disasters in India to permit precipitancy or indiscretion in any portion of the executive to recal us from the duty of sustaining, by every possible way, the rights of the throne and the deliverance of the oppressed.
+The Committee afterwards have the kindness to say that, though they have been so scurvily treated by the Government, they will give the Queen all the support possible in connexion with India: - "We know full well the duty of loyalty to our revered monarch, and we feel too deeply because of the deplorable disasters in India to permit precipitancy or indiscretion in any portion of the executive to recal us from the duty of sustaining, by every possible way, the rights of the throne and the de-liverance of the oppressed.
 We utterly repudiate and abhor all sentiments which would inculcate indifference or disloyalty, or which would narrow or pervert the streams of national benevolence on behalf of our muchafflicted fellow-subjects, men, women, and children, in that distant portion of the empire.
-We would hold it utterly unworthy of our high calling and of our Scriptural principles to seek to avail ourselves at such a time of any other mode of protection or relief than such as is to be found in the dignified assertion of the rights of the Queen's subjects, and in the verdict which we fearlessly demand in our behalf from all independent and intelligentleman, and had himself purchased some property in the neighbourhood.
+We would hold it utterly unworthy of our high calling and of our Scriptural principles to seek to avail ourselves at such a time of any other mode of protection or relief than such as is to be found in the dignified assertion of the rights of the Queen's subjects, and in the verdict which we fearlessly demand in our behalf from all independent and intelli-